kojino/Harvard-Robust-Machine-Learning/README.md

 ## Overview
 This workshop covers the fundamentals of TensorFlow.
 By the end of this workshop, you will be ready to start building your own neural network models in TensorFlow.
+The workshop will start from by reviewing concepts unique to TensorFlow coding, e.g. sessions, variables, optimizers.
+Later, we'll put these concepts together to build logistic regression, 3-layer NN, and GAN.

+The side theme of this workshop is writing clean, structured and well-documented code.
+ML code tends to get messy.
+This is especially the case in academic settings where we don't have a manager to review your code.
+We are also free from the pressure that our code will be used by millions of people.
+BUT, this never means that you can write sloppy code.
+The code should be nicely written so that you, three months from now, should be able to come back to the code and tell exactly what each function is doing.

+That said, my code is not the best thing in the world.
+If you find any improvements, or errors in the code, please let me know.
+Pull requests are always welcome.

 ## Prerequisite
 - Comfortability with Python